Proven Networking Antioxidants

 Antioxidants are nutrients found in all types of fruits and vegetables, plants, nuts and seeds.
-They help to protect the body from the damage caused by free radicals or oxidants - the toxic molecules that play a role in the development of diseases from cataracts to heart disease, from arthritis to abnormal cell development and many other chronic health conditions.
+They help to protect the body from the damage caused by toxic molecules called free radicals.
+Free radicals play a role in the aging process and the development of most diseases including cataracts, heart disease, infertility, arthritis, abnormal cell development and many other chronic health conditions.

-Antioxidant Synergy provides a research-backed combination of synergistic antioxidants for optimal health.
+Antioxidant Synergy provides a research-backed combination of synergistic antioxidants for optimal health

 *Contains 20 mg sodium per serving.